WestGrid/visualizeThis/menu/humanities.md

 ## How to read the data

-The dataset contains more than 2 million triples stored in the [Resource Description Framework](https://www.w3.org/RDF) (RDF) format.
+The dataset contains 3,513,750 triples stored in the [Resource Description Framework](https://www.w3.org/RDF) (RDF) format.
 RDF is a standard format for storing linked data called *graphs*.